jbloit/jbloit.github.io/_posts/2018-01-11-ffmpeg-commands.markdown

 ---
 layout: post
-title: "FFmpeg recipes"
+title: "FFmpeg cheat sheet"
 date: "2018-01-11 14:46:19 +0100"
 ---

-Useful recipes for when using FFmpeg.
+Recipes for using FFmpeg.
 Save some googling time.

 ### Thumb videos
 Shrink down all mov videos in a folder.
 Rescale to given width (320), preserve ratio, and apply compression.